box/developer.box.com/guides/box-sign/create-sign-request.md

 - `converting`: The file is converted to a `.pdf` for the signing process once the sign request is sent
+- `error_converting`: An issue was encountered while converting the file to a `.pdf`
 - `created`: If `document_preparation_is_needed` is set to `true`, but the `prepare_url` has not yet been visited
 - `sent`: The request was successfully sent, but no signer has interacted with it
+- `error_sending`: An issue was encountered while sending the request
 - `viewed`: Once the first, or only, signer clicks on **Review document** in the signing email or visits the signing URL
+- `downloaded`: The signing document was downloaded by signer
 - `signed`: All signers completed the request
+- `signed and downloaded`: The signing document was signed and downloaded by signer
+- `declined`: If any signer declines the request
 - `cancelled`: If the request is cancelled via UI or API
-- `declined`: If any signer declines the request
-- `error_converting`: An issue was encountered while converting the file to a `.pdf`
-- `error_sending`: An issue was encountered while sending the request
 - `expired`: The date of expiration has passed with outstanding, incomplete signatures
 - `downloaded`: The signing document was downloaded by signer